 24 (length) x 14 (width) x 4.5 (height) = 1512 cubic feet

 Do you know how much all that water weighs?
 12,700.8 pounds!
 Yes, I make a big deal out of the total weight of the water.
 I will tell you why.
-If you are planning some sort of holding tank, something indoors, something on a pedestal of sort, weight becomes a serious issue and you need to know what that will be in the end.
+If you are planning some sort of holding tank, something indoors, something on a pedestal of sorts, water weight becomes a serious issue and you need to know what that will be in the end.